-'''

-op\{type\}T\{cond\}\ \textit{Rt}\,,\ [\textit{Rn}\ \{\,,\ \#offset\}\,] \qquad ; \ immediate\ offset where: op \qquad is\ one\ of: \\ LDR \qquad Load\ Register. \\ STR \qquad Store\ Register.

-'''

-B unsigned byte, zero extend to 32 bits on loads.

-SB signed byte, sign extend to 32 bits (LDR only).

-H unsigned halfword, zero extend to 32 bits on loads.

-SH signed halfword, sign extend to 32 bits (LDR only).

-omit, for word.

-cond is an optional condition code, see "Conditional execution" on page 84.

-offset is an offset from Rn and can be 0 to 255.
+10.12.4.1 Syntax , • }T{cond} Rt, [Rn {, #offset}] ; immediate offset wher e: ор is one of: LDR Load Register.
+STR Store Register. type is one of: В unsigned byte, zero extend to 32 bits on loads.
+SB signed byte, sign extend to 32 bits (LDR only). Н unsigned halfword, zero extend to 32 bits on loads.
+SH signed halfword, sign extend to 32 bits (LDR only). - omit, for word. cond is an optional condition code, see "Conditional execution" on page 84.
+Rt is the register to load or store.
+Rn is the register on which the memory address is based. offse t is an offset from Rn and can be 0 to 255.
 If offset is omitted, the address is the value in Rn.

-These load and store instructions perform the same function as the memory access instructions with immediate offset, see "LDR and STR, immediate offset" on page 89.
-The difference is that these instructions have only unprivileged access even when used in privileged software.

-When used in unprivileged software, these instructions behave in exactly the same way as normal memory access instructions with immediate offset.
+10.12.4.2 Operation with immedia and store instructions perform the same function as the memory access instructions ate offset, see "LDR and STR, immediate offset" on page 89.
+The difference is that tions have only unprivileged access even when used in privileged software. n unprivileged software, these instructions behave in exactly the same way as nor- access instructions with immediate offset.
+10.12.4.3 Restrictions In the ese instr ructions: